jmcrego/MiNMT/README.md

 * `learn_cli` : Runs learning
 * `translate_cli`: Runs inference

+Use the -h option of each client for full details.

 ## Usage example:

 Hereinafter we considier `$TRAIN`, `$VALID` and `$TEST` variables containing suffixes of the respective train/valid/test files, with `$SS` and `$TT` variables indicating file extensions of source and target sides.